- Apply Yourself

 Get to Know the Common Application

-How to Access the Common Application
+How to Get Started with the Common App

 Take a look at Common Application Colleges at a Glance to review each college's application deadlines, fees, and requirements.